 Filtrabit’s system, which is only connected to a single point in SSAB’s existing dust removal system, still manages to significantly relieve the load on the existing bag filters, making the coke sieving unit operation more sustainable and economical.

-• Previously planned multimillion euro investment for renewing the existing bag filter system could be postponed or even possibly canceled, with the help of Filtrabit dust removal technology.
+Previously planned multimillion-euro investment for renewing the existing bag filter system could be postponed or possibly even canceled, with the help of Filtrabit dust removal technology.

-• Overall, more coke dust could be collected from the sieving process, meaning that:
+Overall, more coke dust could be collected from the sieving process, meaning that:

-• The coke out of the sieving unit was cleaner.
+The coke out of the sieving unit was cleaner.

 Interview with Timo Vierimaa, Technology Manager at SSAB Raahe